ComplexSec/tryhackme/OWASP Juice Shop/answers.md

 A: 66bdcffad9e698fd534003fbb3cc7e2b7b55d7f0

-Walkthrough: Searching MC SafeSearch brings up [this YouTube video].
+Walkthrough: Searching MC SafeSearch brings up [this YouTube video](https://www.youtube.com/watch?&v=v59CX2DiX0Y&feature=emb_title).
 In this video, he reveals that his password is `Mr Noodles` but he replaced some vowels with zeroes.
 This must mean his password is `Mr N00dles` instead

 We can now login using the email address of `mc.safesearch@juice-sh.op` and password of `Mr N00dles`